Some people are afraid to make Seared Tuna and only order it out in a restaurant.

 It has so much flavor on it’s own that it doesn’t really need much help.

-I usually use a tiny amount of Sesame Oil and then cover the Tuna with Course Kosher Salt and Course Black Pepper:
+I usually use a tiny amount of Sesame Oil and then season it with salt and pepper.

 Sometimes I add ground ginger, too.